 Life in Denmark is characterized by people who do not only embrace personal freedom but are also incredibly proud of their cultural heritage.
 As small as the country may be, Denmark can look back on a long history, which is often celebrated at various occasions.

-For instance, Denmark has not one but two national anthems: Der er et yndigt land (There is a lovely land) is the civil national anthem and was first published in 1819.
-Kong Christian stod ved højen mast (King Christian stood by the lofty mast), on the other hand, is mainly used for royal or military occasions.
+For instance, Denmark has not only one but two national anthems.
+Der er et yndigt land (There is a lovely country) is the civil national anthem and was first adopted in 1844.
+Kong Christian stod ved højen mast (King Christian stood by the lofty mast), meanwhile, was adopted in 1780, but is now mainly used on royal or military occasions.

-Apartment blocks are quite common in the larger cities, and most of the apartments in these blocks are rented as opposed to owned accommodation.
-As life in Denmark can be rather costly, young, single people, and students often opt for an apartment share.
+Apartment blocks, on the other hand, are quite common in major cities, and most apartments are rented as opposed to bought.
+As living in Denmark can be rather costly, young, single people and students often opt for an apartment share.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.